BarryHoward/armchair-football/constitution.md

 The winner’s trophy will have the name of the winner, the winning team’s name, and the season year engraved at years end.
 The winner may choose to keep the trophy on their desk for the following year or store it in a neutral location.
 They MAY NOT take it home.

 The loser’s toilet bowl trophy MUST be displayed on the loser’s desk until they finish a season not in last place, at which point the trophy is transferred to the new loser.
-If a loser leaves the league while owning the loser’s toilet bowl trophy, they MUST keep the trophy and purchase a new one for the league.
+If a loser leaves the league while owning the loser’s toilet bowl trophy, they MUST keep the trophy until the end of the next season, at which point is transfers to the new loser.

 ### Section 5 – Constitution Amendments